NEWCAST: Anticipating Resource Management and QoE Provisioning for Mobile Video Streaming: Simulations and numerical results

-Now we study the impact of enforcing a stall to see its impact on the performance of our scheme.
-In Fig. \ref{fig:starvation}, we plot the initial playback buffer state variation over the time for the same three values of $a$.
-We compute the resulting $\mathcal{F}$ before and after enforcing a stall at multiple emplacements of the video.
-As illustrated in Fig. \ref{fig:starvation}, for $a=4.5$, high fluctuations have been noticed around the original $\mathcal{F}$ mainly at the beginning of the video.
-The lowest values of $\mathcal{F}$ are obtained at moments where the initial buffer state is critical, i.e., no much flexibility regarding the stall constraint and a low quality level.
-At these moments, the critical state of the buffer results in setting a low threshold to avoid a constraint violation.
-Enforcing a stall at this moment, results in increasing the threshold at the right part of the video, which reduces the overall system cost.
-Now, by increasing $a$, we observe a decreasing of the resulting function $\mathcal{F}$.
-Thus, forcing a stall results in a better quality at the beginning of the video at the expense of flexibility, which condemns the QoE for the rest of the video.
-This degradation in global QoE induces a reduction in global system cost that outweighs the resulting $\mathcal{F}$.
-To sum it up, enforcing a stall would be interesting only for low values of $a$, since it may reduce the system cost.
-A judicious choice of the stall's emplacement would be at the moments where the initial buffer state is critical.
+Now, we explore the idea of enforcing a stall during the streaming session.
+Let $\mathcal{F}_{or}$ be the original cost function before enforcing a stall, and $\mathcal{F}_{st}$ be the resulting cost function after enforcing a stall.
+In Fig.~\ref{fig:starvation}, we plot again the playback buffer state evolution over time for the three values of $\pi$, and plot below the variation of $\mathcal{F}_{st}$ as function of the stall emplacement ($1^{st}$ segment, $2^{nd}$ segment, etc.).
+As depicted in the figure, for $\pi=4.5$, $\mathcal{F}_{st}$ experiences high fluctuations around $\mathcal{F}_{or}$ mainly when the stalls are enforced at the beginning of the video.
+The lowest values of $\mathcal{F}_{st}$ are noticed when the stalls are enforced at the moments where the original buffer state is critical, i.e., a low quality with no much flexibility toward the stall constraint.
+Note that, the critical states of the buffer at these moments prevent NEWCAST from setting a higher threshold.
+When a stall is enforced there, the video is divided into two independent parts and the streaming strategy is optimized before and after the stall, leading to two different thresholds that reduce the overall system utilization cost.
+Now, by increasing $\pi$, we observe a quasi-constant decrease in $\mathcal{F}_{st}$.
+A stall enforcement certainly enhances the quality at the beginning part of the video, but it condemns the flexibility and the average quality for the rest of the video.
+The degradation in the global quality induces a reduction in the global system cost that outweighs the resulting $\mathcal{F}_{st}$.
+To sum it up, a stall enforcement may be only interesting when the value of $\pi$ is low since it may reduce the system cost.
+A judicious choice of its emplacement would be at the moments where the original buffer state is critical.